 Find this error in detail over here: https://stackoverflow.com/questions/8028957/how-to-fix-headers-already-sent-error-in-php

 Do not forget to remove extra spaces even if you paste code from somewhere or write your own.
-With basic understanding of functions and their working can save you from headache of errors.
+With basic understanding of functions and their working can save your head from errors.

 Hope this helps you.
 Best of luck for you code!